Arcadia

 Arcadia's Symmetric Syntax

-Arcadia's syntax is symmetric, following the Austronesian alignment.
+Arcadia's syntax is symmetric, inspired by the Austronesian alignment.

 graph LR